CFD Service. 80.6% lose money

 The support section of the platform offers direct contact with customer department through the ticket system.
 You also have extensive FAQ section where most information is offered about the trade itself and available functions.

-This is in line with other exchanges, who offer similar support functions as Plus500 does.
+In Plus500 review This is in line with other exchanges, who offer similar support functions as Plus500 does.

 Pros and Cons